Media on the LG G3 is predictably excellent for a number of reasons: the screen and audio experience being two of them.

 This means if you're properly into your tunes, then 50MB FLAC files will be noted with a small 'Hi-Fi' icon next to them, and sound really rather nice.
 But even the tunes you've ripped in low quality from a CD sound OK – nothing amazing, but team the LG G3 with a decent pair of headphones and you've got a brilliant sound system.

-There's not a lot more to say about the music player though, as like with many high end smartphones it's more out of the way than in your face.
+There's not a lot more to say about the music player though, because as with many high end smartphones it's more out of the way than in your face.

 You can control the tunes from the notifications bar, or the dedicated widget on the home screen.
-The Android 4.4 trick of having full screen album art on the lockscreen is there too – it looks awesome and it annoys me it's on every top Android phone bar the HTC One M8.
+The Android 5.0 trick of having full screen album art on the lockscreen is there too, and it looks awesome.

 The speaker on the rear of the phone isn't as good as the competition though.
-I've come to adore front facing speakers on both the One M8 and Sony Xperia Z2, not to mention the Sony Xperia Z3 and to not have it here is a failure.
+I've come to adore front facing speakers such as those on the One M9 and Nexus 6, not to mention the Sony Xperia Z3 and to not have it here is a failure.
 It's loud, that's for sure, and the internal amplification means it doesn't distort too much, but it's only OK.